-"We started Lanzarote Information back in 2008, so it's quite a mature business now.
-And in that time, it has grown from very small beginnings to a seven-figure business that gets 3 million visitors to the site a year, and has multiple income streams.
+"We sat down, having got ourselves out of the real estate business, and said, well, what do we want to do?
+And we said that we wanted to run a business where we had no staff, we had no office apart from our home office.
+And because we didn't have much money at that point it had to be something that required no capital investment.
+And in that time, it has grown from very small beginnings to a seven-figure business that gets 3-million visitors to the site a year, and has multiple income streams.
 But still run by just my wife Julie and myself from our home office while we travel."